sensu/sensu-docs/content/sensu-go/5.0/guides/prometheus-metrics.md

 This guide uses CentOS 7 as the operating system with all compoments running on the same compute resource.
 Commands and steps may change for different distributions or if components are running on different compute resources.

 At the end, you will have Prometheus scraping metrics.
-The Sensu Prometheus Exporter will then query the Prometheus API as a Sensu check, send those to an InfluxDB Sensu handler, which will send metrics to an InfluxDB instance.
+The Sensu Prometheus Collector will then query the Prometheus API as a Sensu check, send those to an InfluxDB Sensu handler, which will send metrics to an InfluxDB instance.
 Finally, Grafana will query InfluxDB to display those collected metrics.

 ### Install and Configure Prometheus